HassanAli101/CS-100-VTA/README.md

 Our project has made significant progress in terms of:

 * Curating a comprehensive dataset of coding exercises
-* Implementing algorithms and methodologies to promote algorithmic thinking
+* Implementing MERN App based and Gradio (RAG) App based Virtual Teaching Assistants to promote algorithmic thinking
 * Conducting user testing and gathering feedback for iterative improvements